Getting a website developed is just the beginning of a long process.

 The content on your website is key to optimisation

 Your website’s content is also very important.
-Amazing content is a critical aspect to performing well in the search engine results pages.
+Amazing content is a critical aspect of performing well in the search engine results pages.

 Start off by identifying which key phrase is most important for each of your pages.

-By key phrase we mean what people might search for, example:
+By key phrase we mean what people might search for, for example:

 web design flintshire